 See Section 4.1 viii of HRSA's SF-424 Application Guide for additional information on all certifications.

 Program-Specific Instructions

-The application package for the DRP is limited to the SF-424 application face page, the Project/Performance Site Location(s) Form, the SF-424B Assurances, Maintenance of Effort, and the Grants.gov Lobbying Form.
+The application package for the DRP is limited to the SF-424 application face page, the Project/Performance Site Location(s) Form, Maintenance of Effort, and the Grants.gov Lobbying Form.

 General Recipient Expectations